Creator Bookkeeping Basics: What Creators and Influencers Should Track Before Tax Season

 - Screenshot showing the amount and date

 You do not need to be perfect.
-Most creators are.
+Most creators are not.
 You just need to know where the evidence lives if your accountant or the CRA asks for it.

 Tax reserve basics